pdsam/feup-lpoo/docs/README.md

 <!--
 > This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
 Each subsection should be organized in four different parts: "Problem in Context", "The Pattern", "Implementation" and "Consequences".
 -->
+### Architectural Pattern
 Given the fact that we are doing a game, we opted to use the Model-View-Controller Architectural Pattern.

+### Large Amount of possible commands
 The controller will need to interact with the model diferently depending on the input from the user.
-Therefore having a large amount of possible commands, we Opted to use the Command Design Pattern.
+Therefore having a large amount of possible commands, we opted to use the Command Design Pattern.
 This allows us to: structure a system around high-level operations built on primitive operations.

+### Comunication from the board(model) to the controller
-Later we will implement a feature were unbreakable bars appear from the top and can only disappear when you complete a line adjacent to it, placing new blocks in the space it occupied.
-The observer design pattern will come in handy for this as we can treat the bar as a set of unmovable blocks that observe each other and check if a row has been completed next to any of them.
+Later we faced a problem where the controller needed to know what changed in the board class to process it physics wise and combo wise.
+The observer design pattern came in handy for this as we made the controller observe the board.
+As a result, the communication between the board and the controller was made in a much simpler way.

-There is also a possibility of wanting to use different kinds of graphical frameworks, so for this mater it is appealing to use the abstract factory design pattern to create the correct instances of, for example, the View class depending on which framework is being used.
+### Adapter

+### State

+### Swing based view
+Finally, we had to add a view based on swing, maintining the rest  of code identical.
+Therefore we used the abstract factory design pattern, having an interface as the view.
+Thus, making the switching between lanterna and Swing much easier.

 ## Known Code Smells and Refactoring Suggestions